Kiri Pritchard-McLean: Career

 Her radio comedy pilot The Learners, a sitcom set in a Welsh-for-beginners class, premiered on 4 January 2021 on BBC Radio Wales.
 Written by Pritchard-McLean, it stars Tudur Owen, Janice Connolly, Mick Ferry, Kath Hughes, Oliver Pearce, Lisa Zahraand and Les Dennis.
 Her half-hour radio stand-up show Kiri Pritchard-McLean: Egg-sistential Crisis was released on BBC Radio 4 on 10 January 2020.

 From June to August 2020, Pritchard-McLean presented a two-hour radio show on Saturday afternoons on BBC Radio Wales.
-She returned to the station in January 2021 to host a weekly Sunday afternoon show.
+She returned to the station in January 2021 to host a weekly Sunday afternoon show which she hosted until March 2024.

-Kiri now also presents "Kiri's TV Flashback" on BBC One Wales.